Transaction Regulation on HSX

 Đấu giá mới nhất

-Trading time is from Monday to Friday every week except for public holidays regulated by Vietnam’s Labor Code
+Trading time is conducted from Monday to Friday each week, excluding official public holidaysin accordance with the provision of Vietnam’s Labor Code

 Stocks, Closed-end Fund Certificates, ETFs, Covered Warrant: